-AACSB: Reflective Thinking AICPA: FN Decision Making Accessibility: Keyboard Navigation Blooms: Remember

-Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
+AACSB: Reflective Thinking AICPA: FN Decision Making Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
+Level of Difficulty: 2 Medium Topic: Tax professional responsibilities

 - 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of these.